Shrimpey/Outlined-Diffuse-Shader-Fixed/README.md

 (If the link is still broken, try cache:http://wiki.unity3d.com/index.php/Outlined_Diffuse_3 ) It should is working fine in Unity 5.6.
 # Guide:
-I suggest you trying UniformOutline.shader and then CustomOutline.shader.
+I suggest you trying **UniformOutline.shader** and then **CustomOutline.shader**.
 They should work fine for simple objects/complex objects with proper origin.
-If they fail - try out the RegularOutline.shader.
+If they fail - try out the **RegularOutline.shader**.
 The rest of the shaders are for really specyfic purposes, so unless you know what you're doing you probably shouldn't be using them :)

 # Shaders: